 - Please note that some graphs (such as the topic modeling network) are only visible online.

 Interpretation of reports

-For a comprehensive description of graphs and a full example, please read this paper or you could watch the videos on this YouTube channel.
+For a more comprehensive description of graphs and full examples, you might check the papers listed here or watch the videos on this YouTube channel.

 - SBS time trends: shows the time trends of the SBS scores.
-The first tab shows absolute (standardized) values, the second tab shows relative values with respect to the other brands.
+The first tab shows absolute (standardized) values; the second tab shows the relative values with respect to the other brands.

 - Brand positioning: compares brand importance (SBS) and brand sentiment.

-- Brand associations: shows the most frequent and the unique associations, together with their frequency values.
+- Brand associations: shows the most frequent and unique associations, together with their frequency values.

 - Most frequent words: shows the most frequent words for each time period.

 - Time trends of unique associations: shows the time trends of the number of unique associations for each brand.

 - Brand Image Similarity: shows the degree of similarity of different brands based on their shared associations.
 Brands/concepts that are associated with the same words will be close to one another in the graph.
 Reading the graph, you should focus on the distance among brands.
 The axes have no direct meaning (coordinates result from multidimensional scaling).

 - Target words: shows a ranking of the words with the highest connectivity scores, considering the full period of analysis, with values rescaled in the range [0, 100].

 - Topic modeling: shows the results of the topic modeling.

 - Network: shows a network representing the main discourse topics.
 Each topic is represented by a white node and a network cluster.
 Brand nodes are shown in red.
 This graph might not be visible when you download the results on your local PC.
 Please put the files on a server in order to see it.